 A natural progression from dyeing yarn was to dye, block and screen print my fabric.
 This is definitely a labour of love and patience!
 To convert dye extract into ink or paint at the correct consistency and the patience needed waiting for the fabric to cure before you can see the result is not one of my strong points but for the most part well worth the wait.
 The Indigo vat is a challenge and process of its own also worthwhile for the results can be stunning and I don’t need to wait too long!

 I use the traditional dyes of madder, indigo, cutch, lac,logwood etc. and natural mordants, modifiers and tannins.
 The yarn is either Welsh fleece from a local farm or British wool from a British spinning mill.
 Whenever I can I source my supplies from UK companies.

 On a personal note, I have been dyeing wool, knitting, sewing and quilting for longer than I care to remember and certainly willing to tell!
-But the opportunity has now arrived where I can spend more time on my favourite pastime designing and making Welsh blankets and throws, handmade quilts, cushions and hand-dyed yarns with natural colours and extracts.
+But the opportunity has now arrived where I can spend more time on my favourite pastime designing and making Welsh wool blankets and throws, handmade quilts, cushions and hand-dyed yarns with natural colours.